 - Nobody knows how big the universe is or whether it has any limits.
 However, it is estimated that the Universe contains 100 billion galaxies, each of which comprises 100 billion stars.

 - The sun which sustains all the life on our planet is only one of the billions and billions of stars that exist in this universe, whereas the planet earth on which we live is only a tiny speck in this vast space called universe.
 The earth is one of the eight planets, all of which revolve around a central star called the sun.

 - The billions of stars which exist in the universe are not distributed uniformly in space.
 These stars occur in the form of clusters (or groups) of billions of stars called galaxies.

 - Thus, in order to study the constitution of this universe, we have to first discuss the objects like galaxies, stars, planets and satellites, etc. which are found in the universe.

 Origin of the universe

 Origin of the Universe

-- However, Scientists believe that though the space between the galaxies is increasing, observations do not support the expansion of galaxies in itself an alternative to this was Hoyle’s concept of steady state.
-It considered the universe to be roughly the same at any point of time.
+- However, Scientists believe that through the space between the galaxies is increasing, observations do not support the expansion of galaxies in itself an alternative to this was Hoyle’s concept of steady-state.
+It considered the universe to be roughly the same at any point in time.
 It did not have a beginning and did not have an end.